Let R be an arbitrary unital

 of A sending 1 to 1.

-We denote by the category of finitely generated R-modules
+the category of finitely generated R-modules

 and by